chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 - now god
 - not a ton

-Note the last item in this list is an example of what this work has termed a *Perfect Palindrome*.
-These examples were specially chosen to highlight the connection that exists between the class of *Perfect Palindromes* and the class of *Invertible Sentences*.
+Note the last item in this list is an example of what this work has termed a Perfect Palindrome.
+These examples were specially chosen to highlight the connection that exists between the class of Perfect Palindromes and the class of Invertible Sentences.
 It appears, based on this brief and circumstantial analysis, that *Perfect Palindromes* are a subset of a larger class of Sentences, namely, Invertible Sentences.

-Due to the definition of Sentences as semantic constructs and the definition of Invertible Sentences as Sentences whose Inverses belong to the Corpus, this means Invertible Sentences are exactly those Sentences that maintain *semantic coherence* (Definition 2.2.1) under inversion.
+Due to the definition of Sentences as semantic constructs and the definition of Invertible Sentences as Sentences whose Inverses belong to the Corpus, this means Invertible Sentences are exactly those Sentences that maintain *semantic coherence* (Definition 2.2.1) and *admissibility* (Definition 2.3.1) under inversion.
 In order for a Sentence to be invertible it must possess symmetry on both the Character-level and the Word-level, while maintaining a semantic structure at the Sentence level that accomodates this symmetry.
 This connection between the symmetries in the different linguistic levels of an Invertible Sentence will be formalized and proven by the end of this subsection.

 **Theorem 2.3.7** ∀ ζ ∈ C:sub:`L`: ∀ i ∈ N:sub:`Λ(ζ)`: ζ ∈ K → inv(ζ){i} ∈ L